kmcdono2/getmicah.github.io/about_2018.md

 Humanities and Sciences Dean's Office at Stanford on projects related to undergraduate and graduate humanities education.

 I completed my PhD in History at Stanford in June 2013.
-There, I was the co-organizer (with Lauren Jarvis) of the Stanford History Archival Workshop, which, in addition to practical sessions about how to do archival research, brought together Bay area scholars and archivists to explore the history and the future of
+There, I was the co-founder (with Lauren Jarvis) of the Stanford History Archival Workshop, which, in addition to practical sessions about how to do archival research, brought together Bay area scholars and archivists to explore the history and the future of